 It flowers with large, fragrant, white, trumpet-shaped flowers that hang down from the branches.
 The flowers are 12in or 30cm long.
 They bloom from mid-summer to autumn and become more fragrant in the evening to attract pollinating moths and the flowers close and open depending on the time of the day.

 It grows to about 8ft or 2.4m.
 It was first published by Carl Ludwig Welldenow in 1809 named with its former name Datura suaveolens, however, it was changed to Brugmansia suaveolens in 1823 by Friedrich von Berchtold and Jan Presi.

-Plant Brugmansia suaveolens in the sun in humus-rich, moist but well-drained soil.
-Fertilize them regularly during growing and flowering season.
-They are suited for warmer climates as they require a minimum of 50°F or 10°C. Interestingly this plant has two major stages in its life, first, it grows as a single stock to a height of 1.5m or 5ft before they branch out into fork configuration.
+Grow Brugmansia suaveolens in the sun.
+Plant it in humus-rich, moist but well-drained soil.
+Fertilize them regularly during the growing and flowering season.
+They are suited for warmer climates as they require a minimum of 50°F or 10°C. Interestingly this plant has two major stages in its life, first, it grows as a single stock to a height of 1.5m or 5ft, then it branches out into fork configuration.
 It will not flower until it reaches this stage and as it flowers on new growth it is any new growth after this stage.

 Brugmansia suaveolens are disease-free but watch out for aphids, whitefly, thrips, red spider mite, or mealybugs especially if you are growing them in a greenhouse.
 Propagate by seeds or cuttings.
 If you take a cutting from the lower part of the plant, then you need to wait until it grows to a height of the fork as explained above, however, cuttings from the top of the plant will flower at lower heights.
 Brugmansia suaveolens plant is low flammable and suitable to plant where the risk of fire is higher.